Dr3nulja/Danis-Daniel/README.md

-Project is done by // Danis Nizamov, Daniel Stikkel
+Project is done by:
+Danis Nizamov, Daniel Stikkel

+Project name:
-Project name // Word maker game Estonian version
+Word maker game Estonian version

+Project Desctiption:
-Project Desctiption // none, will be update
+none, will be update

-How to install and run project //
+How to install and run project:
 1. Download and run project file
 2. Also, you need to download libraries, with whom the project was made

-How to install libraries //
+How to install libraries:

 1. Open visual studio code
 2. Create new project, or open some project
 3. In the terminal write: pip install tkinter
 4. Use your library

-How to use project //
+How to use project:
 1. Open python file and run it
 2. you will be given a random number of letters, from which you need to make as many words as you can think of